Skip to content

 Looking at the top of the depth chart, the starting outside cornerback spot opposite Darius Slay will be important to monitor.
 First-round rookie Quinyon Mitchell may have the draft pedigree and physical traits to be a Day 1 starter, but he’ll have several challengers.
 Ringo had a strong enough spring to enter the mix and former Indianapolis Colts cornerback Isaiah Rodgers, fresh off a one-year suspension for gambling, also had some quality first-team reps in the spring.
 Rookie defensive back Cooper DeJean and last year’s starter James Bradberry also are vying for playing time, although DeJean can also bump inside to the slot and Bradberry could see time at safety if he retains a roster spot.

-The first four games of Quinyon Mitchell’s career make the conversations about who would start opposite Darius Slay seem like it was always a foregone conclusion, but it’s worth remembering that Isaiah Rodgers took more first-team reps outside than Mitchell for most of the summer.
+The first four games of Quinyon Mitchell’s career make the conversations about who would start opposite Darius Slay seem like it always was a foregone conclusion.
+But it’s worth remembering that Isaiah Rodgers took more first-team reps outside than Mitchell for most of the summer.

 » READ MORE: Eagles vs. Packers film review: Quinyon Mitchell’s encouraging debut